 D-101: A Child’s General Eligibility for Child Care Services

-Boards must inform staff members that, with the exception of children receiving or needing protective services as described in , eligibility for subsidized CCS requires the following at the time of eligibility determination or redetermination:
+Boards must inform staff members that, aside from children receiving or needing protective services, as described in D-700, eligibility for subsidized CCS requires the following at the time of eligibility determination or redetermination:

 The child is either younger than 13 years of age or is a child with disabilities and is younger than 19 years of age.

-The child is a U.S. citizen or legal immigrant as described in .
+The child is a U.S. citizen or legal immigrant, as described in D-103.

 The child resides with one of the following:

-A family within the Board’s workforce area whose income does not exceed 85 percent of the state median income for a family of the same size and whose assets do not exceed $1 million as certified by a family member and with parents who require child care in order to work, job search, or attend job training or an educational program as defined in
+A family within the Board’s workforce area whose income does not exceed 85 percent of the state median income for a family of the same size and whose assets do not exceed $1 million as certified by a family member and with parents who require child care to work, search for work, or attend job training or an educational program, as defined in A-100

 An individual standing in loco parentis for the child while the child’s parent or parents are on military deployment and the deployed military parent’s income does not exceed 85 percent of the state median income for a family of the same size

-A family that meets the definition of experiencing homelessness as defined in
+A family that meets the definition of experiencing homelessness, as defined in A-100

-Rule Reference: §809.41(a)’
+Rule Reference: §809.41(a)

+D-101.a: 12-Month Authorization

+Boards initiate the eligibility determination period when the parent is notified of the determination of eligibility.

+Boards establish the 12-month authorization period when the first eligible child in the family begins receiving care.

+Boards calculate the eligibility period by adding 12 months to the start of care date, originating from the eligibility determination date.

+When multiple children in a family are eligible but do not all require immediate care, Boards base the eligibility period on the first child’s start date of care plus 12 months.

+Boards direct caseworkers to record in the TX3C: KinderTrack Family Notes at the time of eligibility determination if any eligible children do not require immediate care.

+Boards determine the recertification date as the last day of the 12-month authorization period and no sooner.
+Caseworkers update the recertification date in the case management system for new cases after the initial schedule is created.

+Boards must follow the continuity of care guidelines outlined in D-900.